 Need help starting the filing process?
 We’re here so you can get the fresh start you need.

 The main reason the BAPCPA was put in place was to stop bankruptcy abuse – i.e. filing for bankruptcy as an easy way out of the debt problems you got into.
 The idea was that consumers were being irresponsible and running up debt they knew they couldn’t pay back and then filing for Chapter 7 for a quick exit as the “easy way out.”

 So the BAPCPA exists to stop that abuse.

 Defining abuse & determining eligibility

 The Bankruptcy Abuse Prevention portion of the Act did one big thing – it created the means test as a way to identify potential abuse of the process.
 Basically, when you file for bankruptcy, your income is compared with the median income line in your state.
 If you want to file for Chapter 7 bankruptcy, you have to pass the means test to be eligible.
 Otherwise, your filing can be dismissed or converted to a Chapter 13 filing.

-Still, this doesn’t mean you should be scared that your filing will be rejected.
+Still, this shouldn’t scare you into thinking that your filing will be rejected.
 If you legitimately need to file for bankruptcy, there shouldn’t be a problem.
 You should be able to make some kind of filing that you work out with the courts.
 Just avoid “bad faith” practices that might get you flagged for abuse, such as running up credit card debt to max out all of your cards the week before you file.

 Mandatory credit counseling